darii99/IoT_Temp-Humid-Sensor/README.md

 ```
 def _convert_pulses_to_buffer(self, pulses):
+    # Convert pulse lengths to a binary value
     binary = sum(1 << (len(pulses)-1-idx) for idx, p in enumerate(pulses[::2]) if p > HIGH_LEVEL)
+    # Convert binary value to a byte array
     return array.array("B", [(binary >> (i * 8)) & 0xFF for i in range(4, -1, -1)])
 ```